ruby-news/ruby-news.github.io/_posts/2023-01-20-memory-leak-and-ruby.md

 active: "articles"
 layout: article

-title: "A "Shallow" Dive into Memory Leaks in Ruby"
+title: "A Shallow Dive into Memory Leaks in Ruby"
 description: "In this post the author explains how to avoid memory leaks in Ruby."
 file: "2023-01-20-memory-leak-and-ruby.md"
 link: https://dev.to/daviducolo/memory-leak-and-ruby-a1m